 The StratFit ASD has a motorcycle gear chain for loading stainless steel log chains for accommodating weight.
 The gear chain features a special connection link that makes adjusting chain length very easy; coaches don’t even need to unload the log chains to adjust the height for different lifters.
 The gear chain also has numbered dog tags so coaches can easily remember and adjust lengths for each lift and different lifts.

 The log chain loads in and out of ammo boxes so we can use XSD and ASD simultaneously; the ASD, the bar weight, and the XSD all stay in their lanes.

-Hack Your Power Code, Take the Field in God Mode
+Install the Power Code, Ball in God Mode

 We combine the components of the Power Training Arsenal in the same set to launch your power versatility training out of the stratosphere.
 By combining the devices, you can “hack” your nervous system and install a “cheat code” for supra-maximal power.
 If you strategically employ the PTA during the pre-season training period, you will take the competitive field in God-Mode when the competitive season starts.

 The combined optimal training variable quantities for superpower training are in the following table.

 An athlete can effectively lower (4-second eccentric time) approximately 120% of their (concentric) 1 Rep maximum.
 To exploit this phenomenon's neural potential, we load the barbell with the plate weight, the XSD, and the ASD so that the total intensity is 120% when the athlete unracks the bar for the beginning of the eccentric phase.